WarriorTrading/FlexLayout/README.md

 ## Installation

 FlexLayout is in the npm repository.
-Simply install React and FlexLayout from npm:
+Simply install React(19.1.0) and FlexLayout from npm:

 ```
 npm install react